freerange/pair-programming-presentation/presentation.md

 ![inline](extreme-programming-explained.jpg)

 ^ I'm not sure of its exact origins, but I first came across the idea in Kent Beck's book about XP.
 If you haven't read it, I highly recommend reading it.
-I thought it would be interesting to quote his definition here to see how he envisaged it.
+I thought it would be interesting to quote some definitions from the book to see how he envisaged it.

 ---